 Since oil thins as it gets hot and the tap went away once the car was hot I’m going to assume that the oil is too thick.
 Both Halfords and Euro Car Parts suggest a 10w40 which is a very thick oil when cold.
 It might be fine for the car in the summer but in the winter it is far too thick!

 The owners manual suggests a range of oils with 10w40 being used on hotter climates and 5w30 and 0w30 being used in more moderate and colder climates.
 I thought I would get some 0w30 as it is thinner it will help clear any muck out of areas that the 10w40 might have not so easily gotten into and then I will change back to 5w30 in the summer.
-The 0w30 I went for was Castrol Edge which is available off of the shelf at Halfords.
+The 0w30 I went for was Castrol Edge from Amazon: Castrol EDGE Engine Oil 0W-30, 4L

-I also picked up a couple of additives whilst I was there.
-The first is Wynns Hydraulic Valve Lifter Treatment which is designed to release sticking valve lifters and the second is this Moly Engine Protector which just offers a little more protection atop of the standard oil
+I also picked up a couple of additives to put in with the new oil The first is WYNNS Hydraulic Valve Lifter Treatment which is designed to release sticking valve lifters and the second is Moly 63399325 Engine Protector with Molybdenum which just offers a little more protection atop of the standard oil

 Some people don’t believe additives do anything.
 A lot of people seem to buy them as a cheap miracle cure for a problem without addressing the underlying issue.
 Injector cleaner for instance is only going to work for a little while if you are using a low octane cheap supermarket fuel and valve lifter treatment is only going to work for a short while if you are using the incorrect oil.